LongDangHoang/notebook-learning-space/README.md

-# tablet-pipelines-learning-space
+# Notebook Learning Space
+Learning space for notebooks of all types:
-Learning space to implement deep learning networks for tabular data, used in tandem with scikit-learn pipelines
+1. `spaceship_titanic.ipynb`: Implement deep learning networks for tabular data, used in tandem with scikit-learn pipelines for the kaggle learning competition - Spaceship Titanic
+2. `DiffEditImplementation.ipynb`: Colab notebook to implement the paper [DiffEdit: Diffusion-based semantic image editing with mask guidance](http://arxiv.org/abs/2210.11427) by Couairon et al.